 |Swimmers angry over afro Soul Cap Olympics ban

-The BSA warned the decision was a step backwards and would drive away swimmers from diverse backgrounds.
-A spokeswoman said: "This will affect younger and up-and-coming swimmers who might want to take up elite swimming."
-She added: "At the highest level, we're hearing that, 'we want the sport to be inclusive;...we want to have people of colour in the sport'....[but] by and large, hair is a significant barrier, especially for women."
+The BSA was shocked at the decision.
+It warned it was a step backwards for black swimmers and would drive away swimmers from diverse backgrounds.
+A BSA spokeswoman said: "This will affect younger and up-and-coming swimmers who might want to take up elite swimming."
+She added: "At the highest level, we're hearing that, 'we want the sport to be inclusive and representative; we want to have people of colour in the sport'.…This will affect their decision because by and large, hair is a significant barrier, especially for women."